 According to Article 82 of the GDPR, any person who has suffered material or non-material damage as a result of an infringement of the GDPR (or the Data Protection Act) shall have the right to receive compensation for the damage suffered.
 In many cases, private persons have insurance that covers legal expenses related to lawsuits, and there are almost no other options for free legal aid in Denmark.
 Private lawsuits regarding data protection are not common in Denmark, neither before nor after the GDPR came into force.
 Furthermore, Denmark has no tradition for pursuing claims by class action, which was first legalised in Denmark in 2008.

 Due to the significantly increased public awareness regarding data protection post- GDPR, we may see more lawsuits where private individuals seek recovery (e.g., regarding data breaches or infringement of data subject rights).
 Nonetheless, an important basic principle of Danish law on damages is that a claim for damages can only cover the plaintiff's actual loss.
 In special cases – primarily criminal offences – the plaintiff may seek a special compensation (tort law) in addition to damages.
 According to Danish case law and the Danish Liability for Damages Act, a plaintiff may claim such compensation in cases regarding data protection; however, awarded amounts so far have been relatively small.
 Pre-GDPR, Danish courts awarded amounts of 5,000–25,000 kroner of compensation.
-No civil lawsuits have been settled in Denmark post-GDPR, but it is not expected that Danish courts will increase compensation amounts in future, mainly because compensation is regulated by the Danish Liability for Damages Act as opposed to the Data Protection legislation.
-It is thus likely that we will see more class actions in future, because the costs of a civil lawsuit in practice will be significantly higher than the potential compensation.
+Only one civil lawsuit has been settled in Denmark post-GDPR, where the Danish District Court awarded the plaintiffs compensation of between 7,000 kroner and 30,000 kroner, thus the Danish courts have not increased compensation amounts post-GDPR, which is mainly because compensation is regulated by the Danish Liability for Damages Act as opposed to the Data Protection legislation.
+Furthermore, it is not likely that we will see more class actions in future, because the costs of a civil lawsuit in practice will be significantly higher than the potential compensation.